SmartBotBlack/goldmand/README.md

 - The bot is running with minimal functionality.

+_When fixing the script, the smartbot team found an error on the game side - every 10-15 minutes the game page is reload and the script is deleted.
+You may not encounter such a problem.
+There is no way we can get fix this._

+### 22/8/2022

+- Fix selectors

 ## Support

 _Any problems?
 [Submit an issue](https://github.com/SmartBotBlack/goldmand/issues/new) or send message in telegram [@smartbotofficial](https://t.me/smartbotofficial) or email [hello@smartbot.black](hello@smartbot.black)!_